JordanEvans/Diego/README.md

 <i>Optionally, pressing tab will reformat the line no matter where the cursor is placed on the line.</i>

-<b>How to Auto Complete Names</b>
+<b>How To Autocomplete</b>

-Hold down shift.
-Type the first letter of the characters name.
-Press same character to cycle through potential names.
+Diego uses The Double Cap Method.
+Hold shift and press the character twice that begins with the word you are looking for.
+Keep pressing with the shift down to cycle through candidates.
+There are three things that autcomplete in Diego: Character Names and for screenplays Locations and Times.

 <i>Characters in current scene are listed first.
 Character in rest of story follow in completion list.</i>